dwhall/minisvd2nim/readme.txt

 ## How to use minisvd2nim

 0) Install minisvd2nim via nimble
-1) Google for the latest .svd for your ARM CortexM device.
+1) Google for the latest .svd for your ARM CortexM device
 2) `$ minisvd2nim device.svd > device.nim`
+3) Put `device.nim` in your project
-3) In your project, `import device`
+4) In your project, `import device` wherever you access the device

 ## How to access the microcontroller

-I will tell you how to read and write the micro's registers, but I can't tell you how to make it sing and dance.
+I will tell you how to read and write from/to the micro, but I can't tell you how to make it sing and dance.
 The following Nim code shows how to read and write a ficticious register (REG) and its fields (FIELD1 and FIELD2)